-3465 17.7 Security Considerations
+19.7 Security Considerations

 Consents stored in an XDS Affinity Domain are also governed by privacy policies.
 The content of a Patient Privacy Consent Acknowledgement Document may itself contain sensitive information.
 For example, a terminally ill patient may decide that his prognosis should not be shared with his family members, but that other information may be.
-Sharing the Patient Privacy Consent

-Acknowledgement Document with family members would potentially inform them of a negative prognosis.
+Sharing the Patient Privacy Consent Acknowledgement Document with family members would potentially inform them of a negative prognosis.

-However, Patient Privacy Consent Acknowledgement Documents stored in the clear on media (XDM), or transmitted through XDR, should not contain sensitive information.
-The rationale is that the receiver of the information must be able to read the consent that was used to share this information in order to understand how they must treat the information with respect to their own

-Privacy Consent Policies.

-Implementation of Patient Privacy Consent Policies within a healthcare environment has different considerations and risks than implementing similar access control policies within other non-treatment environments.
+- 3660 However, Patient Privacy Consent Acknowledgement Documents stored in the clear on media (XDM), or transmitted through XDR, should not contain sensitive information.
+The rationale is that the receiver of the information must be able to read the consent that was used to share this information in order to understand how they must treat the information with respect to their own Privacy Consent Policies. - 3665 Implementation of Patient Privacy Consent Policies within a healthcare environment has different considerations and risks than implementing similar access control policies within other non-treatment environments.
 This is for the simple reason that failing to provide access to critical healthcare information has the risk of causing serious injury or death to a patient.
-This risk must be balanced against the risk of prosecution or lawsuit due to accidental or malicious disclosure of private information.
+This risk must be balanced against the risk of prosecution or lawsuit due to accidental or malicious disclosure of 2670 private information.
+The XDS Affinity Domain should take gare in writing their Privacy Consent. - 3670 private information.
 The XDS Affinity Domain should take care in writing their Privacy Consent Policies to avoid this.

 One mitigation strategy that is often adopted in healthcare provides accountability through audit controls.
-That is to say that the healthcare providers are trusted not to abuse their access to private information, but that this is followed up by a policy of monitoring healthcare provider accesses to private information to ensure that abuse does not occur.
+That is to say that the healthcare providers are trusted not to abuse their access to private information, but that this is followed up by a policy of monitoring healthcare provider accesses to

+- 3675 private information to ensure that abuse does not occur.
 This strategy reduces the risk of serious death or injury due to lack of access to critical healthcare information, at the increased risk of disclosure of private information.
-This is why the ITI Technical Committee created the Audit Trail and Node Authentication (ATNA) Integration profile, and furthermore, why that profile is a requirement of XDS and related profiles.

-Another risk that must be resolved by an affinity domain is how to address the issues of sharing truly sensitive information in a registry (e.g., psychology documents).
+This is why the ITI Technical Committee created the Audit Trail and Node Authentication (ATNA) Integration profile, and furthermore, why that profile is a requirement of XDS and related profiles. - 3680 Another risk that must be resolved by an affinity domain is how to address the issues of sharing truly sensitive information in a registry (e.g., psychology documents).
 One strategy that might be recommended is that truly sensitive data not be shared within the XDS Affinity Domain; directed communications using XDR or XDM may be more appropriate.

-18 Cross-Enterprise Sharing of Scanned Documents Content Integration Profile
+20 Cross-Enterprise Sharing of Scanned Documents Content Integration Profile